zenrif/Cendakala/README.md

 - In terminal use "**git init**" and connect your google cloud account.

 ## 5. Set Project and Deploy Application to App Engine
-- Set your project in the terminal by execute "gcloud config set project cendakala".
+- Set your project in the terminal by execute "gcloud config set project **your-project**".

 ## 6. REST-API
 - For API Documentation, see the following link : [API Documentation](https://docs.google.com/document/d/1y4ClCsz6hy0ygxJ8HvCwDNeSdZL8LUDqe-rE3bVlZBY/edit?usp=sharing)